SAFEHR-data/flowehr.io/_pages/overview.md

  <img id="diagram" src="/assets/images/FlowEHR-diagram.png" alt="FlowEHR"  />
 </a>

-Technical implementation details are available on the public [FlowEHR GitHub repo](https://github.com/UCLH-Foundry/FlowEHR).
+Technical implementation details are available in the public [FlowEHR GitHub repository](https://github.com/UCLH-Foundry/FlowEHR).

-Our experience shows that successfully utilising healthcare data demands more than a technical solution.
-FlowEHR is a system composed of _people_, _processes_ and _technology_.
+Our experience shows that successfully utilising healthcare data demands more than a technical solution and FlowEHR is composed of _people_, _processes_ and _technology_.

-Please [get in touch](/contact/) if you're interested in discussing how to plant a FlowEHR for your organisation.

 ----